 The key performance indicators reported are based on data that is gathered using various internal reporting systems.
-As a rule, this data is systematically recorded for each sales line and each country every quarter, in some cases every month.
-The KPIs are based on data collected for the whole METRO, that is for all of the stores, back offices and warehouses and for the head office in Düsseldorf.
+As a rule, this data is systematically recorded for each business unit and each country every quarter, in some cases every month.
+The KPIs are based on data collected for the whole METRO, that is – where applicable – for all of the stores, back offices and warehouses and for the head office in Düsseldorf.
 It is necessary to extrapolate and estimate consumption data for some KPIs in cases where the primary data available is incomplete.
-This applies to the KPIs from the section Planet.
+This applies to the KPIs from the section Climate Action.
 The sustainability data management office merges the data from various reporting systems.

 The greenhouse gas emissions relating to purchased goods and services, assets and leased assets which are reported in accordance with Scope 3 are modelled because recording primary data for these is highly complex.
-This modelling is based on KPIs for the economic value added by METRO.
+This modelling is based on on sales per product category or on other KPIs for the economic value added by METRO.
 To perform these calculations, we use so-called economic input-output models, which are founded on the economic flows of goods and services.

 The selling and delivery space figures used as a basis for the KPIs are averages for the year.

-We report all KPIs separately for METRO as a whole and for the region Germany, as the country in which the company is based.
-As a general rule, the KPIs for METRO as a whole include the data for all locations or all employees.
-The KPIs we report for work-related accidents and continuing professional development in the section People do not currently cover all employees.
-We do not have the relevant data for all sales lines and organisational units in proper quality.
-We report work-related accidents for the German METRO companies.
-The KPIs for continuing professional development include all companies except for a few service companies.
-We show sales in the section Prosperity exclusively for our German sales lines Real and METRO Wholesale Germany.
+Unless expressly stated otherwise, all presentations in this report refer to continuing operations (excluding the hypermarket business Real and excluding METRO China).
+We report most of the KPIs separately for METRO as a whole and for the region Germany, as the country in which METRO’s headquarter is based.
+As a general rule, the KPIs for METRO as a whole include the data for all locations or all employees unless stated otherwise in the footnotes of a respective KPI.
+We do not yet report the key figures on professional continuous development in the Diversity and Inclusion section for all employees.
+We do not have data of sufficient quality for all sales lines and organisational units.
+However, these key figures on professional continuous development include almost all companies with the exception of a few service companies.

-All of the sustainability KPIs have been audited by KPMG AG Wirtschaftsprüfungsgesellschaft.
+All of the KPIs in this report have been audited by KPMG AG Wirtschaftsprüfungsgesellschaft.